abicarvajal/flutter_StatefulWidget_with_Textfield/README.md

-# forms_without_widgets
+# forms_without_widgets_flutter

 A new Flutter project.

 ## Getting Started

 This project is a starting point for a Flutter application.
-A simple example of Flutter.
+A simple example with Flutter.

 A few resources to get you started if this is your first Flutter project: